block42-blockchain-company/liquid-icx/README.md

 Sends currently all available ICX from SCORE back to the account.

 ##### Distribute
-Function distribute rewards to the all the wallets involved in protocol, it also resolves each wallets join/leave requests.
+Function distribute rewards to the all the eligble wallets ( currenlty wallets with more than 10 ICX, but this value can be changed) involved in protocol, it also resolves each wallets join/leave requests.
 The function mints and burns the LICX ( total supply and each Wallet balance is being updated ).
-Everyone can call the function ( TODO: next step, fees as rewards, for who calls the function, etc.. ).
+Everyone can call the function, which benefits the whole ecosystem.
+In the future incentives to call the function will be implemented.

 ## Development
 ### Installation